-1.0 hour lecture, 2.0 hours laboratory Grading: letter grade or credit/no credit involving exercises performed on a mat and on an apparatus called the universal reformer.
+1.0 hour lecture, 2.0 hours laboratory Grading: letter grade or credit/no credit Physical and mental conditioning program for dancers involving exercises performed on a mat and on an apparatus called the universal reformer.
 Designed to enhance dance techniques and performance and prevent injuries.
 Lectures focus on correct execution of mat and apparatus exercises.
 Lab involves individual practice of lecture material.